 Frequently bringing his own works to the chamber music stage, the 2019-2020 season sees the World Premiere of two new works: Taivaanvalot (Heavenly Lights) for Tenor, Cello and Piano at Het Muziekgebouw, Amsterdam.
 The premiere will be given by the Mustonen himself, alongside Ian Bostridge and Steven Isserlis, with further performances at London’s Wigmore Hall and in Hong Kong.
 His new string sextet, commissioned by the Beethoven Festival Bonn, will be premiered in February 2020, again by Mustonen himself and a host of other musicians including Tabea Zimmermann.

-Further highlights of this season include concerts in Italy with the St. Petersburg Philharmonic under Yuri Termikanov, a tour of South America, play-direct engagements with the Auckland Philharmonia, Sapporo Symphony, and Jerusalem Symphony, as well as recitals in Italy, Japan, Germany’s Klavierfestival Ruhr, Singapore and Finland.
+Further highlights of this season include concerts in Italy with the St. Petersburg Philharmonic Orchestra under Yuri Termikanov, a tour of South America, play-direct engagements with the Auckland Philharmonia, Sapporo Symphony Orchestra and Jerusalem Symphony Orchestra, as well as recitals in Italy, Japan, Germany’s Klavierfestival Ruhr, Singapore and Finland.

-In recent years, Mustonen has conducted the world premieres of both of his large-scale orchestral works: Symphony No.1 Tuuri with the Tampere Philharmonic in 2012; and Symphony No.2 Johannes Angelos with the Helsinki Philharmonic in 2014.
+In recent years, Mustonen has conducted the world premieres of both of his large-scale orchestral works: Symphony No.1 Tuuri with the Tampere Philharmonic Orchestra in 2012; and Symphony No.2 Johannes Angelos with the Helsinki Philharmonic Orchestra in 2014.
 Under Mustonen’s baton, the 1st Symphony has gone on to receive further performances around the world.
-Mustonen also conducted the world premiere of his Sonata for Violin and Orchestra in 2014 with the Melbourne Symphony, and last season conducted the work with Pekka Kuusisto and the Helsinki Philharmonic.
+Mustonen also conducted the world premiere of his Sonata for Violin and Orchestra in 2014 with the Melbourne Symphony Orchestra, and last season conducted the work with Pekka Kuusisto and the Helsinki Philharmonic Orchestra.
 In 2015, Mustonen conducted the Australian Chamber Orchestra in the world premiere of his Sonata for Cello and Orchestra, followed by a European premiere at the 2016 Amsterdam Cello Biënnale with Amsterdam Sinfonietta.
 In 2017, Mustonen was Composer in Residence at the Davos Festival in Switzerland.

 As a conductor, Mustonen has worked with all the major Finnish orchestras and many more around the globe, including the Deutsche Kammerphilharmonie, Camerata Salzburg, Verdi Symphony Orchestra Milan, NHK Symphony Tokyo, and Queensland and West Australian symphony orchestras, as well as an appearance at Moscow’s Opera Apriori International Festival in 2017.
 In a play/conduct capacity, Mustonen is much in demand, working regularly with the Royal Northern Sinfonia and Jerusalem Symphony, and recently with the Atlanta Symphony, New Russia Symphony, Norwegian Chamber, Lucerne Symphony, Estonian National Symphony and Kyoto Symphony orchestras.